Silva-Mo/Calculator/README.md

 Alhamdulillah

-# What was needed to complete that project:
+# What was needed to complete it:
 1. Problem-Solving skills
 2. Patience
 3. Good CSS Flexbox and Grid manipulation skills